 When an intern matches to a training track, the intern can expect to participate in the major/core rotations corresponding to the training focus of the track.
 Remaining rotations of the intern's training plan are based on track and general training needs and rotation availability.
 The details of the plan are determined via consultation and collaborative decision-making with primary mentor and training director.
 This training track structure provides for both depth and breadth of clinical training and allows the program to individualize an intern's training year.

 Major Rotations: (2 Majors, each for 6 months)

-- 1) Pediatric Neuropsychology

-- 2) Pediatric Health Psychology
+- 1) Pediatric Health Psychology

-- 3) OCD & Anxiety Disorders
+- 2) OCD & Anxiety Disorders

-- 4) Preschool (includes BBI)
+- 3) Preschool (includes BBI)

-- 5) Autism Evaluation (major an option for Neuropsy track)

 Minor Rotations: (2 Minors, each for 6 months)